1c-syntax/bsl-language-server/docs/en/diagnostics/TryNumber.md

-# Cast to number in try catch block
+# Cast to number of try catch block

 | Type | Scope | Severity | Activated<br/>by default | Minutes<br/>to fix | Tags |
 | :-: | :-: | :-: | :-: | :-: | :-: |